-A little bit more about me: I have an undergrad degree in Graphic Design and Professional Writing from Carnegie-Mellon University (where I learned to code) and a grad degree in Media Psychology and Social Change from Fielding University.
-I’ve worked as an information designer, as a writer, as a UX consultant, as a manager, as a creative director and I’ve owned my own business and everything that goes along with that.
-That said, I believe that learning is lifelong and some of our most influential learning experiences take place in unexpected places and in informal ways.
+My formal education includes an undergrad degree in both Graphic Design and Professional Writing from Carnegie-Mellon University (where I learned to code) and a graduate degree in Media Psychology and Social Change from Fielding University.
+I have worked as a simplified communications designer, an information designer, a Plain English writer, a UX consultant, a project manager, a creative director and a small business owner.
+I staunchly believe that learning is lifelong and that some of our most influential learning experiences take place in informal ways and in unexpected places.